Want the perfect workout program?Take Quiz

 In addition, we've provided guidelines and suggestions below to help you get the most out of your ice bath experience.

 You'll need to get the temperature right when setting up an ice bath at home.
 When taking ice baths, aim for between 50-59 degrees Fahrenheit (10-15 degrees Celsius).
+I highly recommend you read more about ice bath temps in our article: How Cold Should An Ice Bath Be?

 This is the ideal temperature range for cold water therapy, as it tends to be the threshold required to invoke the desired physiological response.
 After putting in the ice, you'll likely need to wait about 10 minutes or so to allow the temperature to drop.